abatten/fruitbat/docs/source/user_guide/guidelines.rst

 Reference
 ---------
-If you use **Fruitbat** in your research, please add the acknowledgement statement "Some of the results of this paper have been derived using the ``fruitbat`` package" and cite the JOSS paper.
+If you use **Fruitbat** in your research, please add the acknowledgement statement "Some of the results of this paper have been derived using the *FRUITBAT* package" and cite the JOSS paper.

 .. code-block:: none